meshavl

 Bad USB cable

 Many USB cables are power-only.
-If your device isn’t detected, try another cable.
+If your device isn’t detected, try a known data-capable cable.

 Browser issues

-Use Chrome, Edge, or another Chromium browser.
-Safari and Firefox don’t work well for flashing.
+Use Chrome, Edge, or another Chromium browser for web flashing.
+Safari and Firefox often don’t support serial flashing.

 Not entering boot mode

-Some devices require holding a button while plugging in to enter flash mode.
+Some boards require holding a button while plugging in to enter flash mode.

 After Flashing

-• Install the Meshtastic app (iOS, Android, or desktop)
+1. Install the corresponding app (mobile or desktop)

-• Set region (US is required for proper frequency use)
+3. Set your region (US 915 MHz is required here)

 That’s it — you’re on the mesh.